andrea-calligaris/ff8-sounds-catalog/sound-information.md

 Behavior of all plaforms and elevators:
 - Elevator to enter/exit the city: just the FMV.
   - Display to rent a car: `2227`, `2211`.
-- Presidential Palace moving platform with seats:
+- Presidential Palace, moving platform with seats:
   - Enter the Palace: `2587`, `124`, `2663`, FMV, `2663`, `123`.
   - Leave the Palace: `2569`, `123`, `2663`, FMV, `2663`, `124`, `2587`.
 - All the other moving platforms with seats: